 Many people feel tempted to file a bedsore claim on their own, but this is often a mistake.
-Bedsore claims not only involve a complicated and time-consuming legal process, but also require knowledge about discovery, the types of evidence you need to prove a bedsore claim, and other information that someone who hasn’t been to law school or worked within the system likely won’t know.
+Bedsore claims not only involve a complicated and time-consuming legal process, but they also require knowledge about discovery, the types of evidence you need to prove a bedsore claim including medical records, and other information that someone who hasn’t been to law school or worked within the system likely won’t know.

 Your Tampa bedsore lawyer can help obtain compensation for you with:

 - A free case evaluation in which you can obtain answers to the questions you have about your specific case, learn more about the firm, and receive guidance about your legal options.

 - A determination of all sources of liability and all insurance resources you can access to provide your compensation.

 - A valuation of your case based on the expenses and impacts you have already incurred as well as those you will likely incur in the future.

 - The timely filing of all court-required paperwork and attendance at all pre-trial conferences and hearings on your behalf.